 – sliced almonds

-If you'd like some coffee flavor throughout the cake, infuse the milk with instant coffee and use it in the recipe.
-Alternatively, check out my pumpkin coffee cake or apple crumble cake.
+If you’d like some coffee flavor throughout the cake, infuse the milk with instant coffee and use it in the recipe.
+Alternatively, I have several other coffee cakes including my pumpkin coffee cake, apple crumble cake, blueberry coffee cake and strawberry crumb cake.

 Follow Rainbow Nourishments on Instagram, Facebook, TikTok and Pinterest, and subscribe via email to receive all of our latest recipes!